HenryJS/cloudprep/README.md

 * **VpcGatewayAttachment**: at present, this applies only to InternetGateways.
 VpnGateways are "coming soon".

-* **RouteTable**: One cannot modify the main route table in CloudFormation.
-Consequently, your Main route table will be replicated as a bespoke route table and any implicit associations made explicit.

 * **Route**: Only a subset of Routes is supported.
 These are:
   * Internet Gateways